IBM/graphql-query-generator/README.md

 * `ignoreOptionalArguments` (type: `boolean`, default: `true`): If set to `true`, non-mandatory arguments will not be included in the generated query / mutation.
 * `argumentsToIgnore` (type: `string[]`, default: `[]`): List of argument names that should be ignored in any case.
 If non-null arguments are configured to be ignored, an error will be thrown.
 * `argumentsToConsider` (type: `string[]`, default: `[]`): List of argument names that should be considered, even if the argument is optional and `ignoreOptionalArguments` is set to `true`.
+* `providerMap` (type: `{[varNameQuery: string] : any}`, default: `{'*__*__*': null}`): Map of values or functions to provide values for the variables present in the generated query / mutation.
+See details below.

-### Errors
+### Provider map
-Generating random queries may fail.
-One example is a case where a query hits the defined `maxDepth`, but there are only fields with children to choose from.
-Choosing such a field but then not choosing a sub-field (due to the `maxDepth` constraint) causes this library to throw an error.

-## Providing variable values
-Whenever a randomly generated query requires an [argument](https://facebook.github.io/graphql/draft/#sec-Language.Arguments), this library exposes that argument as a [variable](https://facebook.github.io/graphql/draft/#sec-Language.Variables).
+Whenever a randomly generated query or mutation requires an [argument](https://facebook.github.io/graphql/draft/#sec-Language.Arguments), this library exposes that argument as a [variable](https://facebook.github.io/graphql/draft/#sec-Language.Variables).
 The name of those variables reflect the type and field that the argument applies to, as well as the argument name like so:

 ```
 <type>__<fieldName>__<argumentName>
 ```

-This library exposes a function to provide values for these variables:

-* `provideVariables(query: DocumentNode, providerMap: ProviderMap, schema: GraphQLSchema)`: Provides values for variables in the given query as defined in the given providerMap.

-### Provider map
 The `providerMap` is responsible for providing values for the variables in a query.

 The keys of the `providerMap` are either the exact name of the variable or a wildcard where either the `type`, `fieldName`, and/or `argumentName` are replaced by a `*`.
 For example, the key `*__*__limit` matches all variables for arguments of name `limit`, no matter for what field the argument is used or in which type.